 - was informed that an application for the CCA Foundation had been submitted, - ratified the decision to register the Foundation of Christian Conference of Asia as an international organisation based in Chiang Mai, Thailand, - ratified the decision made to submit the above names as founding members of the board of the Christian Conference of Asia Foundation.
 The members of the board of the Christian Conference of Asia will be changed after the registration process is completed, - further authorised the executive committee to take appropriate action in regard to the sale by tender of property in Hong Kong. - ratified the agreement entered into by Landscope Surveyors Ltd and the Chrisn March 1957 a conference held at Prapat, on the banks of Lake Toba in Sumatra, Indonesia, marked the beginning of a new and historic stage in the journey of churches in Asia together.
-The participants at Prapat recommended that an "Eastern Asia Christian Conference" be constituted as an organ of continuing cooperation among the churches and Christian councils in tian Conference of Asia regarding the sale of the Hong Kong property, the region.
+The participants at Prapat recommended that an "Eastern Asia Christian Conference" be constituted as an organ of continuing cooperation among the churches and Christian councils in the region.
 Thus what was to become the Christian Conference of Asia was born.